clintonboys/clintonboys.com/content/now/index.md

 ### Books

 - *Thinking, Fast and Slow* by Daniel Kahneman
-- *History of English* by Kevin Stroud
+- *History of the English Language* by Kevin Stroud
 - *History of Christianity* by Diarmaid MacCulloch

 ### Music